-This cocktail has a few more ingredients vs the other options here and one of them, Coecoei, can only be found in Aruba.
+This Caribbean Cocktail has a few more ingredients vs the other options here and one of them, Coecoei, can only be found in Aruba.
 It’s made with the sap of local agave plants and is red in color.
 Passion fruit nectar could be used as a substitute sans the alcohol, but it’s an option and something that could be found fairly easily outside of Aruba.

 This cocktail also uses vodka and yes, rum.
 Aruba is a fairly dry island so this is a refreshing drink for island days and sultry nights.